jekymin8232/vitalguardai-com/README.md

 ### I am an AI researcher maintaining a fully independent position.
 **Although I am a developer from South Korea, I will work for the public good of people around the world.
 There can be no diplomatic conflict with South Korea.
 I have not received even a single dollar of support from the Korean government.
 I am a fully independent researcher and have carried out all of my work without assistance from South Korea.
 I owe nothing to the Korean government.
 I did all of this entirely on my own.**

+### I do not work for South Korea.
+I work for people around the world.